-Fructans and galactans are long carbohydrate chains of about 3 to 9 carbohydrate molecules.
-Fructans are also called fructo-oligosaccharides (FOS) and gallactans galacto-oligosaccharides (GOS).
-Oligosaccharides belong to the non-digestible carbohydrates.
-These carbohydrates cannot be broken down in the small intestine and leave the body through the large intestine.
-In the colon, these undigested carbohydrates are fermented, releasing gas and attracting fluid, among other things.
+Fructans and galactans are complex and thus difficult to digest carbohydrates.
+These carbohydrates cannot be broken down in the small intestine and leave the body via the colon.
+In the large intestine, these undigested carbohydrates are fermented, during which gas is released and moisture is attracted, among other things.

-Fructans and galactans occur naturally in many foods, such as vegetables, fruits, legumes and grain products.
+Fructans and galactans occur naturally in many foods, such as vegetables, fruits, legumes, and cereal products.
 There are foods that contain only fructans or only galactans and there are foods that contain both.

 Foods rich in fructans are: